pubnub/pubnub-mcp-server/resources/sdk_docs/python_overview.md

-# Python API & SDK Docs 10.4.1
+# Python API & SDK Docs 10.5.0

-This guide demonstrates how to connect, publish, and subscribe with the PubNub Python SDK.
+This guide demonstrates the core PubNub concepts in Python:
+- Setting up a connection
+- Sending messages
+- Receiving messages in real time

 ## Overview

-Use the Python SDK to add real-time messaging to Python apps (web, desktop, IoT).
+Use the Python SDK to integrate PubNub real-time messaging into web services, desktop apps, or IoT devices.

 ## Prerequisites

+- Basic Python knowledge
 - Python 3.9+
-- PubNub account and keyset (publish and subscribe keys)
+- PubNub account and keyset

 ## Setup

 ### Get your PubNub keys

-- Sign in to the PubNub Admin Portal, create an app, and copy your publish and subscribe keys.
+- Sign in or create an account in the PubNub Admin Portal.
+- Create an app; copy your publish and subscribe keys.
-- Use separate keysets for development and production.
+- Use separate keysets for dev and prod.

 ### Install the SDK

 ##### SDK version

-Use the latest SDK for features, security, and performance.
+Use the latest version for features and security.

 #### Use pip

+To integrate PubNub into your project using `pip`:

 ```
-`1pip install 'pubnub>=10.4.1'
+`1pip install 'pubnub>=10.5.0'
 `
 ```

 #### Source code

-You can also download the source from the Python SDK repository.
+Download from the Python SDK repository.
 See supported platforms for compatibility.

 ## Steps

 ### Initialize PubNub

-Replace demo keys with your own.
+Replace demo keys with your publish and subscribe keys:

 ```
 1# Import required modules